-When you’re running a business, a reliable and robust phone system is a necessity.
+A reliable and robust phone system is necessary when you’re running a business.
 The best business phone systems come equipped with valuable tools and features that make communicating with your clients and customers easier.
 A private branch exchange (PBX) is the technology needed to access these tools and features.
 As your business considers different communication options, you should understand what a PBX system is and the value it offers.

 What is PBX?